Skip navigation

 13.35–15.00 | Communal Meal*

-Join us for connection and conversation around the themes of the symposium, over a shared meal.
+Join us for connection and conversation around the themes of the symposium, over a (free) shared meal, for all symposium contributors as well as attendees.

-Alia Swastika, M’Barek Bouhchichi, Charmaine Watkiss and Rosalind Nashashibi explore the power and role of storytelling, to shape and produce critical thinking within the everyday.
-Looking to expanded forms of oral tradition, this panel asks how narrative can foster identity and belonging, and transmit knowledge.
+Alia Swastika, M’Barek Bouhchichi (remote), Charmaine Watkiss and Rosalind Nashashibi explore the power and role of storytelling, to shape and produce critical thinking within the everyday.
+Looking to expanded forms of oral tradition to think through histories embedded in land – the stories passed down and across global geographies, just as seeds are dispersed upon the wind – this panel asks how narrative can foster identity and belonging, and transmit knowledge.

-Followed by an audience Q&A, moderated by Katrina Nzegwu, Assistant Curator, International Art.
+Followed by conversation between the artists moderated by Katrina Nzegwu, Assistant Curator, International Art, and an audience Q&A.

-Followed by an audience Q&A moderated by Nabila Abdel Nabi, Senior Curator, International Art (Hyundai Tate Research Centre: Transnational).
+Followed by a conversation with the artist moderated by Nabila Abdel Nabi, Senior Curator, International Art (Hyundai Tate Research Centre: Transnational), and an audience Q&A.

 Sunday 16 November 10.30–16.30